-The annual AFCA convention is an event coaches around the country look forward to every year because it’s an opportunity to talk ball and learn from fellow coaches, reconnect with old friends, build on your a new network of coaches, and see some really exciting new products from some of the best exhibitors in football.
-It really is a one of a kind event, full of coaches hungry for knowledge, at every level imaginable.
+The annual AFCA convention is an event coaches around the country look forward to every year because it’s an opportunity to talk ball and learn from fellow coaches, reconnect with old friends, build on (or expand) your network of coaches, and see some really exciting new products from some of the best exhibitors in football.
+It really is a one-of-a-kind event, full of coaches hungry for knowledge, at every level imaginable.

 With a handful of conventions under my belt, from a variety of vantage points from a near-broke small college intern turned even more small college broke graduate assistant, to a high school coordinator, to my job with FootballScoop, I’ve had the opportunity to meet a lot of different coaches in a variety of different situations at the annual AFCA convention.